PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Herd them?
 Wouldn't herd be the word you're looking for?"

 "Yes, I suppose it would.
 I am to herd them until tax time.
-And then I shear them and release them back into their fields."
+And then I shear them and release them back into the fields."

-"Look, dear man, it's not your sheep that are the problem.
+"It's not your sheep that are the problem.
 Nor your goats.
-The problem is the relents press of adventurers seeking to steal what they imagine is the vast repository of treasure stashed in my dungeon."
+The problem is the relentless press of adventurers seeking to steal what they imagine is the vast repository of treasure stashed in my dungeon."

 "You have treasure, Alston?
 All this time you've been holding out on me?"